turkeryildirim/php-figma-api/README.md

 You can read more details about API endpoints and properties from [official Figma rest api  documentation](https://www.figma.com/developers/api).

+All fields are populated with response data received from the API endpoint, ensuring consistency with the designated data type.
+For instance, if a field is defined as a boolean, but the response data from the endpoint returns it as a string (e.g., "remote": "false"), it will still be converted to a boolean data type.

+All empty fields in the response data (whether null or empty) are converted to null, regardless of the field’s original type.
+For example, the children field is defined as an array but if the response data returns an empty array, this field will be marked as null.

+Fields that are defined for the relevant response but are absent from the response data will also be marked as null (e.g., user email).

 ## How to use
+Just check out [samples](https://github.com/turkeryildirim/php-figma-api/tree/main/samples) directory.

 ###